petercraftsmn/fswb/front/README.md

 # Full Stack Website

-This is a general purpose website with React front end and back end.
+This is a general purpose website with React front end.

 ## Front end